Quantumland-art/TTT/README.md

 ![Package logo](/icon.png)

+## About
+In this repo you will find abstractions that will help build transition tables for music pitch succession.
+These transition tables (TT) are helpful for algorithmic composition using quantum computers as demostrated by [BMA](https://github.com/iccmr-quantum/Miranda_Basak_Demos).

+__TTcomp__: allows the composer to create TT by dialing in the exact weights to each transition.

+__TTperf__: allows the performer to generate TT just by sending in raw MIDI data.

+__TTnorm__: is used by both _TTcomp_ and _TTperf_ to make sure the TT values are normalized.

+__BMA+TTperf__: is an example of using _TTperf_ with [BMA](https://github.com/iccmr-quantum/Miranda_Basak_Demos).

 ## Installation
+Before starting, make sure you have [Max](http://cycling74.com) installed, as well as [The QAC toolkit](http://quantumland.art/qac) Max package.

 Clone or [download](https://github.com/Quantumland-art/TTT/archive/refs/heads/main.zip) this repo and unzip it somewhere in the Max path (e.g. Documents/Max 8/Library).

 ## Feedback and Getting help